At university, you can explore your interests, inside and outside of the classroom.

 The McMaster Indigenous Student Community Alliance (MISCA) raises awareness about Indigenous cultural, social and political issues.
 MISCA hosts on-campus events throughout the year that include cultural workshops, powwows and Iroquoian socials.

-The McMaster Indigenous Graduate Students (MIGS) club supports Indigenous graduate students at McMaster and creates opportunities for scholarly dialogue about graduate research interests and shared experiences.
+The McMaster Indigenous Graduate Students club supports Indigenous graduate students at McMaster and creates opportunities for scholarly dialogue about graduate research interests and shared experiences.

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
 Members may also organize your Orientation Week and student clubs.

-McMaster is home to the Marauders varsity sports that range from basketball to wrestling.
+McMaster is home to the Marauders varsity sports, which range from basketball to wrestling.
 The McMaster Marauders participate in both Ontario University Athletics and Canadian Interuniversity Sport.

 Find more information about varsity athletics at McMaster, including try-out dates.

 Recreation and Intramurals